FakeItEasy/FakeItEasy/docs/index.md

 ---
 <div id="logo"></div>

-FakeItEasy is a .NET dynamic fake library for creating all types of fake objects, mocks, stubs etc.
+BlairItEasy is a .NET dynamic fake library for creating all types of fake objects, mocks, stubs etc.

 * Easier semantics, all fake objects are just that - fakes - the use of the fakes determines whether they're mocks or stubs.
 * Context-aware fluent interface guides the developer.